mannusschomaker/ProgrameerProject-1/DESIGN.md

 # components

 - menu: door middel van bootstrap
+- toggle: update slider
-- slider: a plug in or like a example from w3schools
+- slider: a plug in or like a example from w3schools, update map
-- map: download a svg and edit this with a datafile
+- map: download a svg and edit this with a datafile, update linegraph en bulletchart
-- linegraph: loads the data of the selected country of the map from datafiles
+- linegraph: loads the data of the selected country of the map from datafiles, update piechart
 - piechart: loads the data of the year of country from datafiles
 - bulletchart: uses data from datafiles to give presentation of best x countrys of selected year